Cornerstone Paleo Diet Rules and 7 Keys for Success

-- Eat well-balanced meals: Relying too heavily on a single food group is a no-no. Every seen that Paleo Wizard at your gym eating bacon for every meal?
-Not good.
+- Eat well-balanced meals: Cutting out any single food group is a no-go.
 Eating too much of anything, even veggies, is not going to be sustainable.
-Make sure to include an animal protein, a serving or two of starch, fruit/veggie, and healthy fat at every meal.
-This will ensure that you’re meeting the mark when it comes to necessary nutrients.
+Make sure to include an animal protein, little bit of starch, fruit/veggie, and healthy fat at every meal.
+This will ensure that you’re getting in all necessary nutrients

 - You eat what you buy: Avoid purchasing food that will tempt you!
-If you purchase Caramel Fudge Klondike bars, you will eat them.
+If you purchase Oreo-flavored Klondike bars, you will eat them.
 The more goodies you buy, the more likely you are to stray from your goals.
 Stock up on the good stuff and then that’s all you’ll eat!
-Bonus tip: make sure the good stuff is ready to eat and available at eye level to increase your chances of compliance.

-- Clear out the kitchen: Before beginning this new diet, donate any old, processed, or packaged food.
+- Clear out the kitchen: Before beginning Paleo, get rid of any old, processed, or packaged food.
 You will set yourself up for success by clearing out the fridge and pantry with any food that is not Paleo-friendly.

-- Use your resources: There is a ton of information out there about how to follow a healthy and sustainable Paleo lifestyle.
+- Use your resources: There is lots of information out there about how to follow a healthy and sustainable Paleo lifestyle.
 You may feel limited by not eating grains or processed foods, but the variety of foods available may surprise you.
 Check out Paleo Leap for lots of recipe ideas!
-And of course, don’t be afraid to get creative!

 - Bring someone in for the ride: Consider inviting your best friend, spouse, child, or respected family member over to help you clear out the cabinets or go grocery shopping.
-It might even be fun to meal prep together each week.
 Knowing someone is in your corner makes a difference.

 Pros and Cons of a Paleo Diet

 Whole foods = less inflammation: Foods like fruit, vegetables, lean meats, and seafood aren’t injected with chemicals and foreign ingredients that often result in inflammation.
-Less inflammation also means your immune system can work on maintenance and repair throughout your body.
-Especially for athletes, the less inflammation, the better the recovery and performance!
+Less inflammation also means your immune system can work on maintenance and repair around your body.
+Especially for athletes, the less inflammation…the better!

-Optimizing overall health: Refined sugar, grains, dairy, and processed foods make up a majority of the American diet.
-So, imagine eliminating the negative health effects that come at the cost of eating this way.
+Optimizing overall health: Refined sugar, grains, dairy, and processed foods make up a majority of people’s diet…so imagine eliminating the negative health effects that come at the cost of eating this way.
 The Paleo diet can improve overall health conditions.

 What are your fitness goals?
 Depending on your goals and type of activity, eating Paleo might not be a safe or sustainable diet for your lifestyle.
-For example, ultra-endurance or elite performance athletes who are burning hundreds of calories in one training session may not benefit from the Paleo diet.
-The nature of these sports require high amounts of carbohydrate in order to sustain energy and work capacity.
+For example, ultra-endurance or elite performance athletes who are burning hundreds of calories throughout their training would not benefit from the Paleo diet.
+The nature of these sports requires high amounts of carbohydrate in order to sustain energy and work capacity.